Sammaye/yii2-rackspace/README.md

     	'apiKey' => 'AwesomeKeyInit'
     ],

 Everything is quite self explanatory except for `identityEndpoint`.
-This is a string representation of the constent name.
+This is a string representation of the constant name.

 At the time of writing there are currently two values for the `identityEndpoint` option: